 “Hey Siri, remind me about this”

-You just press and hold the Home button while using an app to tell Siri “Remind me about this” or “Remember this later”.
+You just invoke Siri while using an app to tell it “Remind me about this” or “Remember this later”.
 And just like that, she creates an entry in the Reminders app accompanied by the app name and tappable icon.
 These reminders are stored in your default Reminders list, as set in Settings → General → Reminders → Default List.

 Even better, tapping on an app icon in a reminder takes you back straight to the piece of content you interacted with prior to creating the reminder.